Paul-Hebert/squiggles-and-dots/src/art/solar-systems/solar-systems.md

 height: 200
 ---

 (a.k.a.
-SVG circles with lots of filters and transforms applied.)
+SVG circles with lots of filters, gradients and transforms applied.)